xxshubhamxx/Whats-GPT/README.md

+### About:

 This is a Whatsapp chatbot application made using OpenAI and Twillio.

+### Motivation:

 I made this because it allows me to use ChatGPT even when the website is down.
 I also wanted to use ChatGPT on Whatsapp instead of website or telegram.
-Although there are some repositories like [this](https://github.com/danielgross/whatsapp-gpt) and [this](https://github.com/pascalroget/whatsgpt) available that claim to provide this but none of them worked for me, so I created my own.
+Although there are some repositories like [this](https://github.com/danielgross/whatsapp-gpt), [this](https://github.com/pascalroget/whatsgpt) and [this](https://github.com/Santosl2/wpp-chatgpt) available that claim to provide this but none of them worked for me even on my local system, let alone deploying online.
+I got a little bit free time after exams ended so I created my own bot that works seamlessly on Windows and Linux (not tested on Mac but since Mac is based on Unix shell, it should work there too).

-Steps to make this code work for on your local machine:
+### Steps to make this code work on your local machine:

 1. Create a Twilio account (requires you to verify phone number).
 2. Go to Twilio Console and get a phone number from Twilio Console.